Archicad 28 C++ API

 API_AddonType

-Describes the different type of add-ons.
+Describes the different types of add-ons.

-Definition: APIdefs_Registration.h:217
+Definition: APIdefs_Registration.h:253

-API_AddonType __ACDLL_CALL CheckEnvironment(API_EnvirParams *envirParams)
+API_AddonType CheckEnvironment(API_EnvirParams *envirParams)

 Defines the behavior of the add-on based on the current running environment.

-GSResModule __ACENV_CALL ACAPI_GetOwnResModule(void)
+GSResModule ACAPI_GetOwnResModule(void)

 Returns the add-on's own resource module identifier for loading resources.